-Based on fiscal year: July 1, 2016-June 30, 2017
+Based on fiscal year: July 1, 2017-June 30, 2018

-Candidates for the MDiv, MA, MA(TS), MDiv/MA (Dual) Degrees

-Annual full-time tuition, billed \$7,250 each semester

-Full-time students are those in the MDiv, MA, MA(TS), and MDiv/MA Dual degree programs, as well as resident special students who are registered for a minimum of 12 credits.
-Those enrolled less than full time are charged at \$580 per credit.

-Full-time tuition permits a student to take 12 to 15 credits in the fall and spring semesters.
-Credits in excess of 15 (which require prior approval by the Associate Dean for Academic Administration) will constitute "overload credits" and will be charged at \$740 per credit.
-Additionally, students will be allowed to take up to 6 credits during the summer.
+Candidates for the MDiv, MACEF, MA(TS), MDiv/MACEF (Dual) Degrees Annual full-time tuition, billed \$7,750 each semester \$15,500 Full-time students are those in the MDiv, MACEF, MA(TS), and MDiv/MACEF Dual degree programs, as well as resident students who are registered for a minimum of 12 credits.
+Those degree program students enrolled less than full time ar \$620 per credit. - Full-time tuition permits a student to take a combined 30 credits in the fall and spring semesters and the January term.
+Should a student's registration for the fall or the combined January term and spring semester exceed 15 credits (which requires prior approva by the Associate Dean for Academic Administration), "overload credits" will be charged at the rate of \$780 per credit.
+For billing purposes, the fall semester stands alone but the spring billing includes both the January term and the spring semester.
+Additionally students will be allowed to take up to 6 credits during the summer.
 Any out-of-pocket tuition expense specifically pertaining to summer credits will be refunded in the form of a tuition credit, provided full-time status is maintained (12 credits minimum) during the ensuing fall and spring semesters.
 The reduction of tuition will be applied to the student's account equally at the end of each of the fall and spring semesters.
 Also, please note that for graduation purposes, MDiv candidates are required to be registered as full-time students for 6 semesters.

-Candidates for the ThM Degree

-Annual tuition for the program, which is to be completed in one academic year, assuming 12-15 credits per semester, billed \$7.250 each semester
+Candidates for the ThM Degree Annual tuition for the program, which is to be completed in one academic year, assuming 12-15 credits per semester, billed \$7,750 each semester \$15,500

-Th.M. candidates must be enrolled for 12 credits per semester to be considered full-time and Th.M. students enrolled for more than 15 credits in a semester will be charged the overload rate of \$740 for each credit over 15.
+Th.M. candidates must be enrolled for 12 credits per semester to be considered full-time and Th.M. students enrolled for more than 15 credits in a semester will be charged the overload rate of \$780 for each credit over 15.
+If a Th.M. candidate registers for a J-Term course those credits will be counted for billing purposes with the spring semester in the same manner as is outlined above for MDiv candidates.
+Those ThM candidates enrolled less than full time are charged at \$620 per credit.